seriouswebby/doc/SBFSpot.md

 ### Setup Raspberry Pi

-First get the latest [Raspbian Lite](https://www.raspberrypi.org/downloads/raspbian/) image.
+First get the latest [Raspbian Lite](https://www.raspberrypi.org/downloads/raspbian/) image, as of writing this is Raspberian Stretch Lite April 2018.

 Login to your pi so you can enable remote ssh access